Special Announcement regarding Medicaid Transportation Change:

 - We advocate.
 NAMI Boise helps shape national, state and local public policy for people with mental illness and their families.
 We also provide volunteer leaders with the tools, resources and skills necessary to improve mental health in our area.

 - We listen.
-Our toll-free NAMI HelpLine (208-376-4304) allows us to respond personally to hundreds of requests each year, providing free information and support—a much-needed lifeline for many.
+NAMI's toll-free NAMI HelpLine (800-950-6264) allows us to respond personally to hundreds of requests each year, providing free information and support—a much-needed lifeline for many.

 - We lead.
 Public awareness events and activities, including Mental Illness Awareness Week and NAMIWalks, successfully fight stigma and encourage understanding.
 NAMI works with the media on a frequent basis to ensure our valley understands how important mental health is.